davisp/jiffy/README.md

 Usage
 -----

-Jiffy's API is a drop in replacement for the EEP0018 application.
-The JSON representation in Erlang is also exactly the same.
+Jiffy's API is nearly an exact duplicate of the EEP0018 behaviour except for one small difference. `jiffy:encode/1` now returns an iolist (specifically, a binary or list of binaries).
+This is to allow for the encoding of large numbers.

     Eshell V5.8.2  (abort with ^G)
     1> jiffy:decode(<<"{\"foo\": \"bar\"}">>).